Sami-Gr/sami-gr.github.io/index.md

-Whenever I commit a new repository, this GitHub Page will be updated to show the content I share/post here on Github
+Whenever I commit a new repository, this GitHub Page will be updated to show the content I share/post here on Github.

 ## Repositories: